 There are course requisites for this subject.
 See access conditions.

-This block-taught subject introduces students to core concepts of 'landscape' and specifically, 'landscape as territory'.
-As the cumulative result of geo-physical, ecological, sociopolitical and cultural narratives coupled with our own perceptions, this understanding of territory is critical to landscape architecture which operates across a range of scales and temporal dimensions.
+This subject introduces students to core concepts of 'landscape as territory' as the cumulative result of geophysical, ecological, sociopolitical and cultural conditions.
+The concept of territory is critical to the practice of landscape architecture which operates across a range of scales and temporal dimensions.

-Assisting students to cultivate a literacy in landscape, this subject's theory, skills and preparation is also vital for the consecutive design subject, 11175 Landscape Architecture Studio 3: Grounding.
+This subject is designed to assist students to cultivate a literacy in landscape.
+The theories, skills and preparation undertaken in this subject are vital to the design subject, 11175 Landscape Architecture Studio 3: Grounding.

 Autumn session, City campus